alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 Please send me all these things, when applying.
 Otherwise I will assume you didn't bother to read my posting, and just copy and pasted your response.

-I suck at writing coverletters, so unless it's really bad, or really exceptional, I don't put too much stock into it.
+I suck at writing cover letters, so unless it's really bad, or really exceptional, I don't put too much stock into it.

 ### Step 3: Phone Screen

 So you've made it past my resume filters, and I want to talk with you.
 Sweet!

 First we'll do a quick fit-screen.
-Really if you have a pulse, can talk intelligbly about something, and show some sort of passion, you'll pass this part.
+Really if you have a pulse, can talk intelligibly about something, and show some sort of passion, you'll pass this part.

 Next is the tech phone screen.
 Usually I use this part to assess if your resume is bullshit.
-Suprisingly I know quite a bit about a lot of software subjects, so I can usually ask intelligent questions, and I expect intelligent responses.
-I say suprisingly, because I've gotten a lot of comments over the years about how I know those things (#humblebrag).
+Surprisingly I know quite a bit about a lot of software subjects, so I can usually ask intelligent questions, and I expect intelligent responses.
+I say surprisingly, because I've gotten a lot of comments over the years about how I know those things (#humblebrag).
 Then if I'm feeling good about those answers, I'll as a technical question, like

 > Implement a queue with a stack

-Unfortunately there have been a few occassions where I felt satisified with the resume answers, but did not continue with the technical questions, due to not being able to fully understand a candidate.
-There are talented developers out there, for whom, english is a 2nd, 3rd, or 1337th language.
+Unfortunately there have been a few occasions where I felt satisfied with the resume answers, but did not continue with the technical questions, due to not being able to fully understand a candidate.
+There are talented developers out there, for whom, English is a 2nd, 3rd, or 1337th language.
 However given the size of our team, and what *we* need to do, oral communication skills are paramount.

 ### Step 4: The Full Loop